The Power of the Bystander and a Positive School Climate

 The Power of the Bystander

-The choices that are made in bullying situations can either reinforce or discourage the bully.
-A bystander that takes a positive action such as supporting the victim or asking adults or peers to help, or even just walking away, can shift the attention and power away from the bully and help put an end to the behavior.
-In contrast, a passive bystander that does not take a positive action on behalf of the victim can be perceived as giving permission to the bully to continue his actions.
-A bystander can also choose to take a negative action, in that they assist or reinforce the bully in some way (for example, by laughing or verbally egging on the altercation).
+When someone witnesses bullying, called 'the bystander', the choices they make as a bystander can either reinforce or discourage bullying behavior.
+A bystander that takes positive action such as supporting the victim, asking adults or peers to help, not standing and watching the situation, or choosing not to share offensive or hurtful content (e.g. texts, pictures), can shift the attention and power away from the person doing the bullying and help put an end to the behavior.
+In contrast, a passive bystander who ignores or does nothing when they see bullying can be perceived as giving permission for the bullying to continue.
+Sometimes bystanders choose to take negative action, in that they assist or reinforce the bullying.
+For example, by laughing or verbally egging on the altercation, videoing the bullying, or not saying anything to a person who is purposefully trying to exclude to hurt someone.

 A Positive School Climate

-School staff has an important role in promoting a positive school environment that fosters inclusion, respect, and pride in academic achievement, as well as introducing non-violent alternatives to resolving conflict.
-School staff trained to instill positive social relationships in their students, as well as to manage and diffuse aggression and bullying behavior, are essential to a school’s violence prevention plan.
-School staff must be especially vigilant to identify the more subtle and covert forms of bullying, relational (social) bullying, in order to ensure that students feel safe and secure.
+All staff play an important role in promoting a positive school environment by communicating that bullying is unacceptable.
+School staff should be trained to promote positive social relationships in their students, as well as to manage and defuse aggression and bullying behavior.
+These trainings are essential to a school’s violence prevention plan.
+Staff must learn to be especially vigilant identifying the more subtle and covert forms of bullying, e.g., relational bullying, in order to ensure that students feel safe and secure.
+With training, school staff can introduce non-violent alternatives for resolving conflict and give student bystanders the awareness and tools they need to take positive action if and when bullying does occur.

-Read more about CHOP’s Preventing Aggression in Schools Everyday (PRAISE) program, a 20 session classroom-based problem-solving and bullying prevention program designed for 3rd to 5th grade students being conducted in select schools in West/Southwest Philadelphia.
-The program aims to improve children's friendship skills and problem-solving abilities, decrease children's levels of aggressive behaviors, and support a productive and positive classroom teaching environment.
+Read more about CHOP’s Preventing Aggression in Schools Everyday (PRAISE) program, a classroom-based problem-solving and bullying prevention program with separate curricula for 1st and 2nd (PRAISE: Friendship Explorers) and 3rd to 5th grade students (PRAISE: Voyagers).
+The program aims to improve children's friendship skills, empathy and problem-solving abilities, decrease levels of aggressive behavior, and improve positive bystander behaviors.